johngoren/charlie_apple_database_merge/README.md

 * Category Images need to have their GUIDs search-and-replaced (in wp_options) to point to the correct server.
 * Other wp_options should be search-and-replaced to indicate new site URL.

 The modified DB is also larger than it was before being processed.
-I'm not sure whether this causes RAM usage to climb a lot during "wp db import," but to reduce the risk of overwhelming the shared Production hosting on WPEngine, you may wish to consider slimming it down through WP Optimise, etc. before import.
+I'm not sure whether this causes RAM usage to climb a lot during "wp db import," but to reduce the risk of overwhelming the shared Production hosting on WPEngine (and to purge any duplicate metadata), you should slim it down through WP Optimise or a similar cleanup plugin before import.

 # Other notes